hbkworld/streaming-spec/axes.md

 - `pattern`="TV": One timestamp per value, first comes the timestamp, then the value.
 This pattern is used for asynrchonous values.

-Each value point has an absolute ntp time stamp and one u32 value.
+Each value point has an absolute time stamp and one u32 value.

 ### Shortcomings of HBM Streaming Protocol